Vegan Strawberry Cupcakes

 How to make vegan strawberry cupcakes

 First, puree your strawberries in a food processor or blender.
-If you have a stick blender, add them to a mixing bowl and blend.
-Just make sure there are no chunks of strawberries.
+If you have a stick blender, you can add them to your mixing bowl and blend.

-The cupcake batter comes together in one bowl.
-Simply, mix all the dry ingredients in your bowl.
-Add the wet ingredients and fold until just combined.
+To make the cupcake batter, mix all the dry ingredients in a large bowl until well combined.
+We don’t want any lumps of baking powder/soda in the cupcakes!
+Then the wet ingredients until just combined.
 Some lumps are fine but make sure there are no lumps of flour.

-If you're using beetroot powder, here are some tips:
+If you’re using beetroot powder, the results can vary a lot, so here are some tips:

 - Start with around 2-3 teaspoons of beetroot powder and add it to your dry ingredients.
-Towards the end of mixing, feel free to add more if you'd like a stronger color.
-Just be careful that you don't overmix your batter.
+Towards the end of mixing, add more if you prefer a stronger color.
+However, avoid overmixing your batter.

-- Beetroot powder fades during baking, so feel free to add a little more if you'd like!
+- Beetroot powder fades during baking, so add more than you think you’ll need.

-I recommend using an ice cream scoop to divide the batter in your cupcake pan/mold.
-It's easier and much neater!
+I always prefer using ice cream scoop to divide cupcake batter as it’s easier and less messy.

-These cupcakes are wonderful with strawberry buttercream frosting or strawberry cream cheese frosting.
-However, you can also top these cupcakes with:
+These vegan strawberry cupcakes are wonderful with my strawberry buttercream frosting or strawberry cream cheese frosting.
+You can also top these cupcakes with:

 - Whipped dairy-free cream